UPPMAX/programming_formalisms/docs/algorithms/function_design.md

 to indicate the second character) of which the characters in the two DNA sequences mismatch
 (it is `A` in the top one, `T` in the bottom one)?

+???- info "Why is this useful?"

+    DNA changes over time.
+These changes are called mutations.
+    On such mutation is a point mutation, which is when one letter changes.

+    This point mutations will be carried over to offspring and are use to create pedigries (e.g. in humans) or phylogenies (e.g. between species).

 ???- question "Answer"